HIP REPLACEMENT & SSD BENEFITS

 Hip replacement can result in winning SSD benefits if you are unable to work after surgery.
 However, you must be unable to work for at least 12 months following your hip operation.
 Additionally, your hip condition must interfere with your ability to perform your work.
 Likewise, it must also interfere with your ability to perform your other daily activities.

-Most hip replacement operations are successful.
+Most hip operations are successful.
 However, some total hip implant operations do not work.
 There are people who, after hip replacement, still experience severe pain.
-Also, due to pain and functional limitations, they may not be able to walk without a cane or walker.
+Also, due to pain and lack of mobility, they may not be able to walk without a cane or walker.
 Likewise, they may have trouble sitting and standing for periods of time.

 After hip replacement surgery, you may be able to go back to work, but still be off work for over one year.
-If that is the case, then you might be eligible for benefits during the time you were off work.
+If that is the case, then you could be paid benefits for the time you were off work.
 This is called a “closed period” of benefits.
-A “closed period” of disability has a beginning and an end.
+A “closed period” of benefits has a beginning and an end.
 For example, the beginning might be the day you were told you needed a hip replacement.
 The end date of the period would be the date you went back to work.

 TREATMENT FOR HIP DISORDERS